ganzah/RepData_PeerAssessment1/PA1_template.md

 newData <- rbind(data[!is.na(data$steps), ], newData)
 newData <- newData[order(newData$date), ]
 ```
-Inspecting the `head` of the new data shows that the `NA` have been replaced
+Inspecting the `head` of the new data shows that the `NA` values have been replaced

 ```